 Nobody knows what helps a customer convert better than the customers themselves.
 Let your customers ask questions on the product pages and respond in a timely manner to make the sale.
 If you can’t support the staff required to answer all of those questions, you can also use a product question and answer tool that allows past purchasers or community experts to respond on your behalf.

-Check out this video with Skechers’ e-commerce Merchandising Manager, Timothy Lakin, to see how the Skechers team used customer questions to increase their product conversion rates by 32%.
+Check out this video with Skechers’ ecommerce Merchandising Manager, Timothy Lakin, to see how his team used customer questions to increase their product conversion rates by 32%.

-Almost all customers have a quick way to take a picture of your products to share and it’s crucial to get them to share those images and videos on the reviews that they leave.
+Almost all customers have a quick way to take a picture of your products to share, and it’s crucial to get them to share those images and videos on the reviews that they leave.
 Visual content on your product pages is the current must-do to stay competitive online.
-In fact, 72% of consumers say they regularly or always seek out visual content prior to purchase.
+In fact, our Snapshot for Ecommerce report found 72% of consumers say they regularly or always seek out visual content prior to purchase.

-8 Ways to Get More Reviews from Your Customers
+8 Ways to Get More Reviews & Generate More Content From Your Customers

 1. Encourage Customers to Write Reviews With Post-Purchase Emails